qutcode/Project-Ideas/Instant Messaging.md

 The client side of this project would be coded in either Java or C# (or any other language that you like (Java seems like a good option due to it being easier to port)).
 The client should be able to securely connect to the program, be able to add/delete users to their "friend's list", chat to people/groups securely, send files to peers, etc.

 This is a vague description, and it is somewhat simple to build a basic IM application with Socket Programming, but to make a robust and highly distributable one could prove to be a good challenge.

+I think it would be great if we aimed it as an IM for science/math/IT people, by this I mean it would awesome to be able to IM a latex mathematic formula and it display in the 'converted' format.
+Along the same lines would be inline syntax highlighting, or for a real challenge, shared REPLs.
+OAuth integration to Github would be a nice bonus, that way for group conversations you could log it to the organisation's repo for later reference (e.g. what was the great idea you were saying last week? etc).
+You asked for robust :) -- Adrian